Is Microsoft FrontPage still supported?

 What program should I switch to?

 If you’re looking for a simple way to redesign your site and manage it from scratch, you may want to consider the free WordPress publishing system.

-If the only change you make to your site is to add or publish files that you change on your computer, you should be able to use the FileZilla FTP program.
+If the only change you make to your site is to add or publish files that you change on your computer using the old FrontPage software, you should be able to use the FileZilla FTP program to publish them.